Dariasteam/JSON-cpp/docs/manual_doc.md

   ]
 }
 ```
+Check <Tutorials::Serialization::Files management> to archive that.

-#<cldoc:Examples::Serialization::Using multiple parameters>
+#<cldoc:Tutorials::Serialization::Using multiple parameters>
 Using multiple parameters.
-Vector-like aproximation
+Vector-like
 How to serialize multiple heterogeneous parameters of one non-abstract class using a file called "file.json" to store / retrieve the information.

-As we are using the vector-like aproximation, we must know exactly the order of the parameters both in json file and code.
+As we are using the _vector-like_ aproximation, we must know exactly the order of the parameters both in json file and code.

 #### json file, "file.json"
 ```json